top of page

 COACHING NOTES:

-If you haven't already, begin appreciating this state of awareness as being your natural state.
-Even though it may seem unfamiliar and strange at first, if you keep coming back to this relaxed and open state of mind, you will soon discover the joy and ease of your true nature, of simply being.
+2. If you haven't already, begin appreciating this state of awareness as being your natural state.
+Even though it may seem unfamiliar and strange at first, keep coming back to this relaxed and open state of mind.

 "Resting in awareness is a state of being, not a state of doing.
 And so, you also surrender or relinquish the doer, that thing inside of you that’s made up in your mind and is always trying to get something right, understand it, do it correctly.